rgabeflores/Python-Encryption/README.md

 This module encrypts a file with AES and CBC mode using the __cryptography__ library in Python.
 The option to encrypt the keys with RSA is also included.

+> NOTE: The RSA key encryption is still under development and is not fully functioning.

 ## Installation

 1. Clone the repository using this [link](https://github.com/beachcoder25/378PartnerRepo.git).